 Averted in the case of Lieutenant Commander Data, who was preceded by numerous prototypes, which included his "brother" Lore.
 However, with the passing of his creator Dr. Soong, no one is quite able to construct Soong-type androids.
 Even Data himself can't quite get it right, though he came remarkably close by building a viable "daughter".
 She eventually broke down, but the fact that she ran as long as she did is a far sight better than Starfleet ever managed.
 Judging by the fact that Starfleet at one point attempts to acquire (or, to put it less charitably, enslave) Data for the purpose of backwards engineering him, one assumes that Dr. Soong left behind no plans or blueprints, since otherwise Starfleet could have just undergone construction of androids based on any such plans.

 This is not necessarily Soong's fault.
 The planet where he built Data and Lore was laid waste, and presumably his notes went with it.
-While he did move to another planet, there's no indication that he built more androids after Data.
+And even then, he was able to make a perfect replica of his wife.

 Also averted with the Scimitar in the Star Trek Expanded Universe, where the Remans are shown using other Scimitar-class warbirds (they're weaker though).
 It is unlikely that each of them features a thalaron weapon (as the lead ship was essentially built around it), making the original a Super Prototype.
 It may seem strange that the Romulans would allow the Remans to keep building warships that can be used against them, but in Star Trek Online, a large group of Remans have defected from the Romulan Empire.